Swamp Thing: the ancestor of The Sandman and Lucifer

 Definitely recommended, if you liked ‘Season Of Mists’ from the original Sandman.

-While Lucifer may have been the break out character of ‘Season of Mists’, Charles Rowland and Edwin Paine had an equally pivotal role in that story.
+While Lucifer may have been the break out character of ‘Season Of Mists’, Charles Rowland and Edwin Paine had an equally pivotal role in that story.
 Neil Gaiman even included Edwin Paine in the epigraph: “You don’t have to stay anywhere forever.”
 Paine and Rowland are also the ones to bring the self-determination theme into the foreground.

 Lucifer, of course, was open about how Dream inspired him to abandon Hell but both of them have their own frames of reference with regard to freedom and duty.
 Charles Rowland and Edwin Paine systematically “figured out” self-determination due to a lack of any other options.